fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/3_polymorphism_and_encapsulation.md

 - [Encapsulation](#encapsulation)

 ### Polymorphism
-*Polymorphism* refers to the ability of objects with __different types to respond in different ways to the same message (or method invocation)__; that is, data of different types can respond to a common interface (i.e. *method*).
+*Polymorphism* refers to the ability of objects with __different types to respond in different ways to the same message (or method invocation)__; that is, data of different types (i.e. *objects*) can respond to a common interface (i.e. *method*).
 It's a crucial concept in OO programming that can lead to more maintainable code.

 When two or more object types have a *method with the same name*, we can invoke that method with *any* of those objects.
 When we don't care what type of object is calling the method (e.g. different objects instantiated from different classes), we're using polymorphism.
 Often, polymorphism involves inheritance from a common superclass.
-However, inheritance isn't necessary as we'll see in this assignment.
+However, inheritance isn't always necessary.

 For example, assume we have a method that expects an argument that has a `move` method.
 We can pass it any type of argument, provided it has a compatible `move` method.
 The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
 That is, it lets objects of different types respond to the same method invocation.